 When your stress levels are too high, your sleep starts to become an issue along with added weight gain and decreased levels of motivation.

-However, through strength training, you can increase concentrations of norepinephrine, which is a chemical that moderates the .
+However, through strength training, you can increase concentrations of norepinephrine, which is a chemical that moderates the brains response to stress.
 Strength training is conditioning your body to better handle resiliency and adapt to the new age environment where high levels of stress are seemingly around every corner.

 I like this article very helpful to me